arskom/spyne/doc/source/migration.rst

 We certainly hope that we won't have to add more points to the above list.

-However, please don't hesitate to chime in at people@spyne.io if you think you have stumbled upon a backwards compatibility issue that wasn't iterated above.
+However, please don't hesitate to contact us via people@spyne.io if you think you have stumbled upon a backwards compatibility issue that wasn't iterated above.